-We also offer criminal justice concentrations for law enforcement, agency administration and psychology, all of which allow you to be prepared to start your career path right after graduation and move up the ranks quickly.
+We offer criminal justice concentrations for criminal justice professional and psychology.
+These prepare you to start your career path right after graduation and move up the ranks quickly.

-The ACJA has monthly meetings, where professionals in the field speak and recruit, a mentoring program for underclassmen, a yearly symposium, and a handgun competition team, which competes nationally and regionally.
+The program also has a strong student-to-student support system, the American Criminal Justice Association (ACJA).
+The ACJA has monthly meetings where professionals in the field speak and recruit, a mentoring program for underclassmen, a yearly symposium, and a handgun competition team that competes nationally.

-- a broad base of knowledge of human behavior.
+- A broad base of knowledge about human behavior

-- knowledge in the study of law, history, government and psychology to facilitate entry into advanced professional careers.
+- Knowledge in law, history, government and psychology to facilitate entry into advanced careers

 - Experience in the day-to-day requirements of practitioners in their chosen fields through internships

 - Understanding of ethical behavior patterns demanded in professional conduct